-Landmark Community Theatre (Thomaston): Theatre Arts Education: No Student Left Out! - $6,000 to produce two affordable children's theatre productions, provide developmentally appropriate theatre arts programs and activities for students in first through eighth grade, offer a technical theatre education program for teens, and introduce a teen theatre club.
+Landmark Community Theatre (Thomaston): Theatre Arts: No Student Left Out! - $6,000 to provide developmentally appropriate theatre arts activities for students in first through eighth grades, produce affordable children's theatre productions, offer intensive technical education for teens and build a social teen theatre club.

 Cradle to Career

 Ability Beyond Disability (Bethel): Explorations in Entrepreneurship- $5,000 to deliver a six-week workshop on entrepreneurship for young adults and unemployed recent high school graduates with autism spectrum disorders.

 Boys and Girls Club of Greater Waterbury (Waterbury): Digital Media and Storytelling- $8,500 to start a digital media and storytelling class for 6-8th grade club members in partnership with Skills21.
 The program will broaden the club’s academic and STEM afterschool programming.

 Bridge to Success Community Partnership (Waterbury): Boost Implementation- $15,000 to implement the second year of the Boost!
 Program at four Waterbury public schools and to incorporate a new equity focus into the project with the goal of eliminating disparities in the achievement gap for youth.

 Brass City Charter School (Waterbury): Support for NAEYC Accreditation- $5,000 to purchase materials for pre-kindergarten classrooms in order to meet NAEYC accreditation standards.
 The grant would support two pre-k classrooms, which have 34 students.

 Catholic Charities (Hartford): South Main Street Child Development Center- $10,000 to hire an early care and education consultant who will provide training and coaching to staff in the infant-toddler classrooms on the social and emotional strands of the Connecticut Early Learning and Development Standards.